typsoon/Lost-in-The-Maze/Rules.md

 ### Field of view

+#### When not wielding a lantern

+The minions can perceive $8$ adjacent files.

+#### When wielding a lantern
-The minions can perceive $4$ adjacent files and straight lines extending from their position.
+When wielding a lantern minions perceive straight lines extending from their position.
 If a mirror is within the line of sight of a minion, without obstruction by walls, the minion will see everything reflected in that mirror.
 This effect can compound: if Mirror $1$ is reflected in Mirror $2$, then the minion observing Mirror $2$ will perceive everything reflected in Mirror $1$ as well.
 A minion can adjust their line of sight in one direction by utilizing up to a maximum of [maxMirrorsBending](./Game%20Parameters.md) mirrors.

 ### The course of the turn